 - FBA - the number of products with one or more sellers using the marketplace's fulfillment services (fulfillment by Amazon, Logistiek via bol.com, etc.).
 This may include you.
 Therefore, ChannelEngine also shows:

-- FBA (You, no FBA) - the number of products with one or more sellers using the marketplace's fulfillment service, while you do not.
+- FBA (You, no FBA) - the number of products with one or more sellers that use the marketplace fulfillment service, while you do not.

-- FBA (You, with FBA) - the number of products with one or more sellers using the marketplace's fulfillment service, including you.
+- FBA (You, with FBA) - the number of products with one or more sellers that use the marketplace fulfillment service, including you.

 Buy box winner

-The first pie chart shows the number of products for which either you or another merchant have won the buy box.
+The Buy box winner (overview) pie chart shows the number of products for which either you or other merchants have won the buy box.
 In some cases, no buy box is awarded at all.

-The second pie chart provides more details on the buy boxes you won, and how many were with or without marketplace fulfillment.
+The Buy box winner (details) pie chart provides detail on the buy boxes you won, and how many were with or without marketplace fulfillment.
 It also shows who were the other winners: the marketplace itself, marketplace fulfillment sellers, or regular sellers.

-You can also have an estimate of the difference between your prices and the prices from buy box winners, in the cases you are not the buy box winner.
-A pie chart shows the distribution of price differences: same, higher, or lower.
-Because lower is what is expected, it has the green color.
+You can obtain an estimate of the difference between your own product prices and the prices of buy box winners if you are not currently leading the buy box.
+The Other winners pie chart shows the distribution of price differences: same price, higher price, or lower price.
+Lower prices are indicated in green as this is the expected outcome.

-For certain charts and tables, selecting the 123/% button changes the product counts to percentages – or vice versa.
-E.g.: you have the buy box for 25 out of 50 products, which shows as 50% when toggled to percentages.
+Select the 123/% button at the top of the Competition statistics page to change the product numbers to percentages – or vice versa.
+This applies to most of the charts and tables.
+E.g.: if you have the buy box for 25 out of 50 products, this shows as 50% when toggled to percentages.

-Note that the day considered to be the start of the week depends on the language you are using ChannelEngine in – for some it is Sunday, for others it is Monday.
+Note that the day considered to be the start of the week depends on the language you use in ChannelEngine – it may be Sunday or Monday.